funglobaldesign/Nokosu24-FE/README.md

-# Nokosu24-FE
+# Nokosu2023
-Nokosu App repository for Global Design Project2024
+The improved version of Nokosu which can be used as tool for KJ method